-In previous work, we demonstrated the power of the hard-sphere model applied to dipeptide mimetics to predict the side chain dihedral angle distributions observed in proteins.
-This manuscript focuses on a case in which the hard-sphere dipeptide model is no longer sufficient to predict the side chain dihedral angle distributions observed in proteins-namely $P(\chi_3)$ for Met.
+In previous work, we demonstrated the power of the hard-sphere model applied to dipeptide mimetics to predict the side-chain dihedral angle distributions observed in proteins.
+This manuscript focuses on a case in which the hard-sphere dipeptide model is no longer sufficient to predict the side-chain dihedral angle distributions observed in proteins-namely $P(\chi_3)$ for Met.
 We explore possible reasons for the discrepancy between the prediction for $P(\chi_3)$ from the hard-sphere dipeptide model and the observed distributions and seek a minimal change to the hard-sphere model that can recapitulate $P(\chi_3)$ for Met.
-We show that adding weak attractive interactions between hydrogen atoms can successfully reproduce $P(\chi_3)$ for Met.
-In addition, we examine the behavior of the near isosteres of Met, Nle and Mse, and learn why repulsive interactions alone are sufficient to predict the side chain dihedral angle distribution of Nle (but not of Met and Mse).
-With this result, we gain an improved physical understanding of the observed side-chain dihedral angle distributions in proteins.
-This work also represents an important first step in deconvolving attractive van der Waals interactions and solvent-mediated hydrophobic interactions in protein cores and at protein-protein interfaces.
+We also examine the behavior of Met and its near isosteres, Nle and Mse, and learn why repulsive interactions alone are sufficient to predict the side-chain dihedral angle distribution of Nle (but not of Met and Mse).
+We show that adding weak attractive interactions between hydrogen atoms can successfully reproduce $P(\chi_3)$ for Met (and Mse).
+With this result, we gain an improved physical understanding of the observed sidechain dihedral angle distributions in proteins.
+This work also represents an important first step in deconvolving attractive van der Waals interactions and solventmediated hydrophobic interactions in protein cores and at protein-protein interfaces.